 I discovered this dish casually, a really fortunate casuality since it quickly became one my favorite comfort foods.
 It's actually a pretty simple recipe with just a few ingredients like tomatoes, eggplant, and mozzarella.
 But, as it often happens with simple recipes, it turns out to be bold and delicious.

 I remember when my dad used to tell me stories about his military years and when he and his mates went out to dinner together and ate a huge tray of “pasta alla Siciliana” so called “pasta alla Norma” with tomato, eggplants and cheese which I bet it was Ricotta Salata (aged salted Ricotta) as per the traditional recipe.

 Then one day I found in one of my food magazines a recipe that recalled this famous "pasta alla Siciliana" my dad always talked about, so I tried it out.
 This is not the traditional pasta alla Norma where the eggplant is fried and then added to the flavorful tomato sauce with a generous quantity of grated Ricotta Salata on top.
 This is a flavorful eggplant and tomato sauce with a cheesy addition of melted Mozzarella.

 I well remember my dad's face at the first bite.
 Memories, melacholy and joy all mixed together at the single taste of long lost flavors.
 Useless to say that since then this recipe became a usual and a favorite of mine.

-The mozzarella will melt and blend with the eggplants and tomato sauce making it incredibly creamy and yummy (kind of like pizza, actually just like these Eggplant mini Pizzas) and the eggplants will be soft and will infuse the sauce with their full aroma.
+The mozzarella will melt and blend with the eggplants and tomato sauce making it incredibly creamy and yummy (kind of like pizza, actually just like these Eggplant mini Pizzas) and the eggplants will be soft and will infuse the sauce with their delicious flavor.